 Finally, we all tend to trust organizations and people who are good citizens.
 Do you donate to charity, lead a nonprofit organization, or lend a hand in your community?
 If so, point that out using the Donations or Contributions templates.
 Have you won any awards or experienced any publicity for your good deeds?
 Include any evidence that shows you are a contributor to a cause larger than your immediate organization.

 Presenting a proposal package that is full of errors will make even the best plans look unprofessional.
 Whenever possible, have others review your proposal and provide feedback, and get someone with a good eye to check your final version for grammar and spelling errors.
 Before you ship off the proposal, ensure that all pages are numbered appropriately and all pieces are present and in order.
 Prospective partners will have more confidence in your ability to complete a project when you show that you are professional in your planning and presentation.

 Above all, be polite and show your respect in your Cover Letter by thanking prospective business partners in advance for their time and consideration and inviting their questions and feedback on your presentation.
 You may want to send a handwritten thank you note and follow up with a phone call.

 Use every aspect that your Proposal Kit product offers to help establish your credibility and dependability with your prospective business partners.
 Proposal Kit is more than just a collection of templates - countless best practices are built into the material helping prevent new proposal writers from making many common mistakes.

 Using our professional quality proposal and contract packages, wizards and support documents to develop your proposals will give you a comprehensive final document that will present you and/or your organization as a highly professional alternative that instantly inspires trust.
 It will definitely give you the inside track.

-As a special promotion for our new line of Title Page Pack products - 600 free title page backgrounds are included in Proposal Pack.
+As a special promotion for our new line of Title Page Pack products - A free volume with hundreds of title page backgrounds are included in Proposal Pack.